 Strawberry Heart Marshmallows

 Have your ever tried homemade marshmallows?
 If not, they are not only easy but beyond anything you’ve ever had from the store!
-Soft, pillowy, and perfectly dreamy, a good homemade marshmallow is pure bliss!
+Soft, pillowy, and perfectly dreamy, a good homemade marshmallow is just pure bliss!
 I’ve made the vanilla ones several times, for both hot cocoa and s’mores.
 They’re always a hit, don’t worry that recipe will be shared soon.
 Today I’m sharing my fun “Valentine” version: strawberry heart marshmallows.
-Get a fresh kick from both Halo Pantry and some freeze-dried strawberries!

-Also, I’ve made marshmallows enough to know, that unless you want really thick or a lot of marshmallows, most recipes are rather large amounts.
-I decided to lower the amounts so you’re not stuck with a bunch of marshmallows, but if you want more or want them thicker, you just double or triple the amount.
+I’ve made marshmallows enough to know, that unless you want a lot of marshmallows (or really thick ones), most recipes are rather large amounts.
+I decided to lower the amounts so you’re not stuck with a bunch of marshmallows, but if you want more AND want them thicker, just double or triple the amount.

 Marshmallow basics